Dieselmarble/Task-and-Motion-Planning/notes.md

 **Methodology**

 PDDLStream uses *streams* as an interface for incorporating sampling procedures in PDDL.
 Streams have both a *procedural* and *declarative* component.
 The *procedure* component genreate a possibly infinite sequence of output values from input values.
 The *declarative* component specifies the facts that these input and output values satisfy.
-PDDLStream is able to model domains with infinitely-many action instances.n order to reduce a potentially infinitely-large PDDLStream problem to a sequence of finite PDDL problems.
+PDDLStream is able to model domains with infinitely-many action instances.
+In order to reduce a potentially infinitely-large PDDLStream problem to a sequence of finite PDDL problems.
 The paper introduces the *level* of a fact, a level relates to the number of stream evaluations that are required to certify a fact.

+- What is PDDLStream problems and how is it described?

+In order to enable easy use for AI practitioners, PDDLStream adheres to the PDDL standard when possible and adapts PDDL style and syntax when describing streams.
+The declarative components of PDDLStream are still described in PDDL.
+Actions and derived predicates are listed using a standard domain.pddl text file.
+The input parameters (:inp), domain facts (:dom), output parameters (:out), and certified facts (:cert) of each stream are specified in a stream.pddl text file.